-Picture 2.2.2.2 below shows the typical three axes, x, y and z (matching vertical, forward and side acceleration) data of the accelerometer in my iPhone during walking, and what conclusion can be judged from this picture.
+Figure 2.5below shows the typical three axes, x, y and z (matching vertical, forward and side acceleration) data of the accelerometer in my iPhone during walking, and what conclusion can be judged from this picture.
 So no matter how the pedometer wears the phone, there is at least one axis data have sharply periodic changes (this picture shows the Y axis changing sharply).

-Figure 2.
-6 The three axes data of the accelerometer from iPhone